Chapter 2. Cell Theory

 ② Outer membrane

-○ Pores (open channels) exist: Substances smaller than 5,000 Da (e.g., ions) freely diffuse
+○ Presence of porins (open channels): Substances smaller than 5,000 Da (e.g., ions) can freely pass through.

-○ TOM, SAM (sorting and assembly machinery) are present
+○ TOM, SAM (sorting and assembly machinery) are present.

 ○ TSPO (translocator protein)

-○ Transport of cholesterol into the mitochondria
+○ Transports cholesterol into the mitochondria.

 ③ Inner membrane

-○ Resembles the primitive plasma membrane of prokaryotes
+○ Resembles the primitive plasma membrane of prokaryotes.

 ○ Types of transport proteins: H+-pyruvate symport (active transport), H+-Pi symport, succinate transporter, ADP-ATP antiport, shuttle, ATPase, citrulline and ornithine (freely diffuse)

-○ TIM, OXA (oxidase assembly) are present
+○ TIM, OXA (oxidase assembly) are present.

 ④ Matrix